UoARocketry/ground-electonics/README.md

 # ground-electonics

-The code that makes up the ground station to view the rocket avionics
+The code that makes up the ground station to view the rocket avionics build using nodejs and react